hazzaclark/hazzaclark/README.md

 I highly leverage C/ASM for my Low Level endeavours which involve Reverse Engineering, creating Low Level Modifications and infrastructures using that RE knowledge.

+I heavily specialise in the study and understanding of the architectural design of Computers, which allows me to flourish in my works

+Check out my best works in the Pinned!

 # 🏆 Achievements:

 - Computer Science Mentor at Aston University (2024 - 2025)